HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model: Experiments

 \subsection{Referring Expression Comprehension}

-Here we present the results on the REC benchmarks, which are classic in visual grounding.
+Here we present the results on the REC benchmarks, which are widely recognized for visual grounding evaluation.
 Our output boxes are generated directly by the LMM following the mask tokens, without any post-processing based on segmentation masks.
 This approach is highly efficient if our goal is solely object detection, as it bypasses the de-tokenization process.

 As illustrated in \cref{tab:rec_bbox}, our method significantly outperforms previous general segmentation models as well as our baseline model, the robust InternVL2.5-8B.
 This indicates that detection is enhanced through joint training with segmentation.
 The effect of mask token length on REC is studied in \cref{abl:mask_token_len}.